Skip to main content

 On the lawfulness and expediency of Slavery, particularly that of the Negroes

-In this 1778, James Beattie, Professor of Moral Philosophy and Logic at Marischal College, wrote about both the moral and economic arguments against slavery.
+In 1778, James Beattie, Professor of Moral Philosophy and Logic at Marischal College, wrote about both the moral and economic arguments against slavery.
 He described enslavement as ‘detrimental to virtue and industry’ of both the enslaved and the enslavers.
 Beattie did not like public controversy and never published his arguments, but he effectively mobilised people in Aberdeen against slavery.

 Click here to read an extract of the document.